romaklimenko/core/README.md

  * [React](https://facebook.github.io/react/)
  * [Redux](http://redux.js.org/)

 But I didn't intend to use as many buzzwords as possible.
 I take simplicity, ease of adding new features and supportability at the first place.
-This is why there is no TypeScript, JSX and Babel traspillers at the current stage of the project.
+This is why there is no TypeScript, JSX and Babel traspilers at the current stage of the project.

 ## Setting up Sitecore